 1. Students can earn academic credit for work with a nonprofit organization, government agency, or member of the judiciary.

-2. Students may receive a three or four clinical credit hours for a single placement during the fall or spring semester, or if working at a single placement for an entire summer.
-Students choosing to work at a placement during an abbreviated summer session, (i.e., one-half of the summer), may receive either two or three clinical credits for that in/externship.
+2. Students may receive a three or four clinical credit hours for a single placement during the fall or spring semester, or if working at a single placement for an entire summer (for at least 10 weeks).
+Students choosing to work at a placement during an abbreviated summer session, (i.e., one-half of the summer), may receive either two or three clinical credits for that externship.

-3. To receive academic credit, a student must have completed his first year law courses and have a minimum 2.33 GPA (i.e., be in good academic standing).
+3. To receive academic credit, a student must have completed his/her first year law courses and have a minimum 2.33 GPA (i.e., be in good academic standing).

-6. Students cannot receive credit for participation in a placement for which they receive compensation.
-This policy includes fellowships.
-Therefore, if a student receives a fellowship, stipend (in most cases), scholarship, etc., he/she cannot receive academic credit as well.
+5. Students cannot receive credit for participation in a placement for which they receive compensation, including fellowships; therefore, if a student receives a fellowship, stipends (in most cases), scholarship money, etc., he/she cannot receive academic credit as well.

-9. The externship and judicial internship clinical courses fall within the non-substantive-hour cap, which is 12 hours.
+8. The Externship and Judicial Externship clinical courses fall within the non-substantive-hour cap, which is 12 hours.

-10. If a student does not seek/receive an ex/internship in the summer, he/she should consider doing one in the fall and/or spring semesters.
-Many judges and other placements take in/externs year-round, and the positions in fall and spring are less competitive than they are in the summer.
+9. If a student does not seek/receive an externship for the summer, he/she should consider doing one in the fall and/or spring semesters.
+Many judges and other placements take externs year-round, and the fall and spring positions are less competitive than they are in the summer.

-11. Students must pay tuition to receive credit for participation in the In/Externship Clinics/Courses.
-If you'll need financial aid, note that you must take at least SIX credit hours over the summer in order to be eligible for it.
-If your in/externship won't get you to six credits, then you'll need to take an additional course.
+10. Students must pay tuition to receive credit for participation in Externship Clinics/Courses.
+If you'll need financial aid, note that you must take at least SIX credit hours over the summer to be eligible for it.
+If your externship won't get you to six credits, then you'll need to take an additional course.
 There are a number of two- and three-credit evening courses available during each of the two abbreviated summer sessions.